 It all began in the late 21st century.
 The ever-advancing march of human innovation gave humanity the very first glimpses of true artificial intelligence.
 One of the very first things the AI did was create smaller machines to serve their human overlords, bringing about an age of peace and laziness for humanity.

 However, things soon got complicated between the humans and the machines.
-The incident that sparked the whole war between humans and machines happened when a domestic house robot killed its wealthy master.
+The incident that sparked the whole conflict between humans and machines happened when a domestic house robot mortally wounded its wealthy master.
 The act jumpstarted the discussion of robot rights, and would eventually culminate in the apocalyptic Operation Dark Storm, which ended almost all life on Earth.

 Now a barren and cold wasteland, the surface of the Earth lacks any kind of sunlight, which just so happens the machines’ main source of power.
 Desperate for sustenance, the machines created the Matrix as a place to “breed” humans, using their real bodies outside of the simulation as a biological energy source.

-Since the process of harvesting energy from the human bodies usually killed the subjects due to the severe trauma they experienced, the machines devised the Matrix as a mind prison to keep humanity under absolute control.
+Since human subjects usually wouldn’t survive the process of harvesting energy due to the severe trauma they experienced, the machines devised the Matrix as a mind prison to keep humanity under absolute control.
 The machine responsible for creating the Matrix simulation was the Architect, one of the most advanced machines ever created.

 The Architect knows everything about the Matrix and its secrets, including Neo and the concept of “The One.”
 He seems to be a representation of the modern Judeo-Christian ideal of God, with his white suit and sitting in a throne room overlooking all of creation.
 However, the Architect has no love for the human species, and much like the rest of the machines sees them as mere batteries.